callieboskin/BENG183_FA2020_courseproject/Group17_BonnieHuang_MayaParish_JonathonSchorse/Group17_BonnieHuang_MayaParish_JonathonSchorse.md

 **Step 3 - Collect samples on bead**

-Adding biotin to our sample allows us to use a streptavidin bead to stabilize the interacting materials.
+Adding biotin to our sample allows us to use streptavidin beads to stabilize the interacting materials.

 <div align="center"><img src="./Group17_images/mario_step3.png" /></div>